Jean Painlevé, surrealist filmmaker and oceanographer

 What if Dalí had directed 'The Life Aquatic with Steve Zissou' ... or if Jacques Cousteau and Jean Cocteau had combined their super powers … or if ‘Spongebob Squarepants’ were live action film noir?
 Well, the results of any of those options might have looked fairly close to the work of Jean Painlevé.

 Jean Painlevé (1902-1989) was one of the first filmmakers to shoot underwater.
 A contemporary of Artaud and Bunuel, he was one part surrealist and one part scientist.
-His over 200 short films elegantly string together moments of
+His over 200 short films elegantly string together moments of magic realism, such as male seahorses giving birth, for cinematic experience that is utterly fantastic, in the truest sense of that word.

 Beyond the pure eye candy factor, Painlevé's films are remarkable for their innovation.
 In fact, Painlevé's handmade watertight camera box served as a model for its modern equivalents.
 Arguably, much of Jacque Cousteau's success rides in the wake of Painlevé's accomplishments.

-UNDERCOVER SURREALISM: Picasso, Miró, Masson and the vision of Georges Bataille exhibition at the Hayward Gallery (11May - 30 July 2006), a selection of his films were screened tonight.
+As part of the UNDERCOVER SURREALISM: Picasso, Miró, Masson and the vision of Georges Bataille exhibition at the Hayward Gallery (11May - 30 July 2006), a selection of his films were screened tonight.
 More about the exhibition may be found at my ontoLondon blog:

 http://ontolondon.blogspot.com/2006/05/undercover-surrealism-at-hayward.html.